home-assistant/home-assistant.io/source/_integrations/volvooncall.markdown

 ha_config_flow: true
 ---

-The `volvooncall` integration offers integration with the [Volvo On Call](https://www.volvocars.com/intl/why-volvo/human-innovation/future-of-driving/connectivity/volvo-on-call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.
+The `volvooncall` integration offers integration with the [Volvo Cars App](https://www.volvocars.com/intl/v/volvo-cars-app) (former Volvo On Call) cloud service and offers presence detection as well as sensors such as odometer and fuel level.

 {% include integrations/config_flow.md %}